ComedicChimera/chai/README.md

 ### <a name="current-approach"> The Current Approach

 The compiler is being bootstrapped.
-I am going to write a Python implementation of the compiler using the LLVM C API with Python's `ctypes` module.
+I am going to write a c++ implementation of the compiler using the C++ LLVM library.
 This compiler may exclude some features not necessary to implement the compiler.
 Once that is finished, a full Chai compiler will be implemented in Chai rendering the language fully self-hosting.
 Eventually, the compiler will be able to compile itself.

-The `bootstrap` directory contains the Python implementation.
+The `bootstrap` directory contains the c++ implementation.
 Once that implementation is finished, the `compiler` directory will contain the actual self-hosted (and final) version of the compiler.

+Note that bootstrapping is only the plan as of now.
+I may decide to just use the C++ compiler for the forseeable future.

 ### <a name="whirlwind"> Whirlwind